UMR-CNRM/PHYEX/docs/Integrator.md

     - when asked by the IAL integrator, builds a new arome specific branch (see [below](#code-preparation))
     - when an arome specific branch is used in an official cycle, the arome specific branch is tagged accordingly

-## NORMAL WORKFLOW FOR A CONTRIBUTION DEVELOPED IN MESONH
+## Normal workflow for a contribution developed in MESONH

 The developer sends its pull request on the Méso-NH repository (the physics source code is embedded in the model source code).

 Integration details:

   - The Meso-NH integrator extracts, from the different pull requests, what concern the PHYEX repository and send a pull request on PHYEX based on a mesonh specific branch
   - The PHYEX administrator:
     - validates (see [below](#tests)) the contribution